 When should I apply for my visa?
 No earlier than 90 days before your desired arrival date in Spain.

-Must I appear in person to pick up the visa once granted?
-This will depend on your consulate.
-Some offer a mail option.
-To take advantage of that, you’ll be required to leave your passport with the consulate during processing.
-For those that require pick up in person, they’ll want to see all applicants, including minor children.
-(Double bummer for those of required to travel far to get to our consulate).
 However, Spain has additional honorary vice consulates scattered throughout the country.
-If you live far away from the consulate where must apply, but happen to live near one of these vice consulates, you might be able to have your passports returned by mail to the vice consulate office.
+If you live far away from the consulate where must apply, there’s a good chance you live near one of these vice consulates.
+You might be able to have your passports returned by mail to the vice consulate office.
 Ask the interviewer at your appointment.

 How long does it take until I hear if our application has been approved?
 Depends on the consulate.
 Some are fast, like two to three weeks.
 Others more like two to three months.
 Average time tends to run about six weeks.
 Find your consulate’s stated resolution time in the instructions page for your consulate.
 You can also ask about this at your appointment.